sus1ru/naxa-task/README.md

-# TodoApp
+# naxa-task
-naxa-task, A simple REST API django application to manage interns in an organization.
+A simple REST API django application to manage interns in an organization.

 ### Features